splynx/docs/files/en/configuration/finance/finance_settings/finance_settings.md

 * **Billing Enabled** -  enables/disables billing for the customer;

-* **Period** -  it can be prepaid or postpaid, which means that in **Prepay** mode recurring invoices can be issued up to 12 months in advance and in **Postpaid** mode invoices will be generated after services usage;
+* **Payment period** -  it can be **prepay** (from 1 to 12 months) or **postpaid**, which means that in prepay mode recurring invoices can be issued up to 12 months in advance and in postpaid mode invoices will be generated after services usage;

 * **Payment method** - select a [payment method](configuration/finance/payment_methods/payment_methods.md) for recurring payments, such as **Cash**, **Bank transfer**, **Credit card**, **Refill Card** and others if installed and configured;

 * **Billing day** - when the customer will be charged.
 It is a day of Invoice generation.
-If the **use the customer creation date** option is enabled - the billing day will be set to the day the customer was created;
+If the `Use the customer creation date` option is enabled - the billing day will be set to the day the customer was created;

-* **Billing due** - the last day customers have to make payments before getting blocked.
-For example, if we choose the 1st day of the month as the billing day and the 15th day of the month as the billing due day, invoices will be generated on the 1st day of the month and if customer don't make payments by the 15th day of the month, the customer will be blocked on the 16th day of the month.
-Even though the customer will have a blocked status, their services will still be accounted;
+* **Payment due (days after billing day)** - the last day customers have to make payments before getting blocked.
+For example, if we choose the 1st day of the month as the billing day and the 15th day of the month as the billing due day, invoices will be generated on the 1st day of the month and if customer don't make payments by the 15th day of the month, the customer will be blocked on the 16th day of the month. **Even though the customer will have a blocked status, their services will still be accounted**;

-* **Deactivation period (Grace period)** - the number of days after the customers' services will be disabled and the customer will be given an inactive status, after the customer has been blocked.
+* **Deactivation period (days after blocking) (Grace period)** - the number of days after the customers' services will be disabled and the customer will be given an inactive status, after the customer has been blocked.
 For example, it could be 10 days, which means 10 days after the customer has been blocked, the customer's status will automatically be changed from blocked to inactive and service will not be accounted;

 * **Minimal balance** - defines the minimum amount of funds to be available in the customers account at all times, after service charges, to avoid being blocked and is set, by default, to `0`.
 It can be changed to another value according to your needs;

-* **Send finance notifications** - enables/disables sending of notifications about payments, invoices, overdue invoices etc;
+* **Send billing notifications** - enables/disables sending of notifications about payments, invoices, overdue invoices etc;

 * **Payment calendar** - enables/disables payment calendars under the customer's `Billing → Billing overview` tab.